treytomes/ai-npc/README.md

 We might be able to resolve this through further training on the model itself, but that it outside the scope of this experiment.

 A big problem I'm trying to resolve with this step is how to make everything scalable.
 I want a world with multiple villages, many people, personalities, roles, things to do, etc.

+## Advanced Tool Use

+The shop keeper needs lots of tools, which the `qwen2.5-0.5B` model is struggling with.
+I'm switching to the `qwen2.5:0.5b-instruct` model.